 Many people fear getting a root canal because of the pain they associate with the procedure.
 But, if you think about it, the actual pain is the lead-up to root canal therapy.
 If your face hurts enough, the root canal while it may be unpleasant should largely be a relief.

-This is especially true when you’re in the hands of competent dentists like Dr. Gordon and Dr. Baker at Beach City Dental.
+This is especially true when you’re in the hands of competent dentists like The team at Beach City Dental at Beach City Dental.
 These professionals know how to get the job done with the least amount of discomfort in their patients.

 If you’re undecided about whether or not you should check in with your dentist about some achiness around your jaw or mouth, here’s food for thought – the pain will not go away until the infection or damage is taken care of.
 So what are you waiting for?